Optimizing spatial joins for trajectory-to-zone matching

 t_pos = t_pos[exact_mask]

-# Map chunk positions back to original trajectory indices
+# Map chunk-relative positions back to original DataFrame indices.

 t_orig_idx = chunk_orig_idx[t_pos]